-The property is located at Section 7, Township 1S, and Range 72W, Boulder County.
+The property is located at Section 4, Township 1S, and Range 72W, Boulder County.
 The fire protection district is the Nederland Fire Protection District (303-258-9161).
+The lot is 7.49 acre in size and has a ~10-15% percent slope with a north aspect.
 There are no existing structures on the site.
 There will be a new residence built on site.
-The lot is 1.32 acres in size and has a ~20-30% percent slope with a southern aspect.
-The residence is at 8,300 feet in elevation, and will have a total of 5,990 square feet.
-The proposed building site is on a mid-slope and it is a relatively dry site.
-The two main roads to the north and east of the residence may create small natural barriers that may help stop or slow the spread of a surface/crown fire on the site.
+The residence is at 8,150 feet in elevation, and will have a total of 3,592 square feet.
+The proposed building site is on a ridge and it is a relatively dry site.
+There are no natural barriers that may help stop or slow the spread of a surface/crown fire on the site.
+There will be fairly open breaks in the crown spacing once the mitigation has been completed.
+These areas may help slow the spread of wildfire through the canopy.